 This chapter in Hebrews follows a quotation of Habakkuk 2:4.
 It’s a long list of those blessed with ‘righteousness which is according to faith’(Hebrews 11:7).
 They were often ‘destitute, afflicted, ill-treated’(Hebrews 11:37), not fully understanding their tortuous course, but always looking forward to ‘a better country, that is, a heavenly one’(Hebrews 11:16).

-Glimpsing these truths, in his special place, is what enabled Habakkuk to compose this study’s verses, to be sung accompanied by ‘stringed instruments’(Habakkuk 3:19).
+Glimpsing these truths, in his special place, is what enabled Habakkuk to conclude with these joyful verses, to be sung accompanied by ‘stringed instruments’(Habakkuk 3:19).
 They show how Habakkuk turned from questioning despair to spiritually bounding like a deer on metaphorical mountains, rejoicing in the God of his salvation.
-When disheartened we must ‘come close to God’(Psalm 73:28) to prayerfully receive these truths from Yahweh, our strength and joy.
+When disheartened we can ‘come close to God’(Psalm 73:28) and prayerfully receive these truths from Yahweh, our strength and joy.